PathofData/GameOfLife/README.md

 The final video is compiled using the ffmpeg library.

 # Usage
 The board can be initialized with a user defined image or a random sequence.
+This image can then be used as is if it's binary valued or a gradient based preprocessing is applied to binarize it.

 Import the main class which will initialize a random map with the specified parameters: